awsdocs/amazon-emr-management-guide/doc_source/emr-connect-master-node-ssh.md

 **Note**
 To prevent the SSH connection from timing out, you can choose **Connection** in the **Category** list and select the option **Enable TCP\_keepalives**\.
 If you have an active SSH session in PuTTY, you can change your settings by opening the context \(right\-click\) for the PuTTY title bar and choosing **Change Settings**\.

-## Connect to the Master Node Using the AWS CLI<a name="emr-connect-cli"></a>
+## Connect to the master node using the AWS CLI<a name="emr-connect-cli"></a>

 You can create an SSH connection with the master node using the AWS CLI on Windows and on Linux, Unix, and Mac OS X\.
 Regardless of the platform, you need the public DNS name of the master node and your Amazon EC2 key pair private key\.
 If you are using the AWS CLI on Linux, Unix, or Mac OS X, you must also set permissions on the private key \(`.pem` or `.ppk`\) file as shown in [To configure the key pair private key file permissions](#emr-keypair-file-permission-config)\.<a name="emr-ssh-cli"></a>

 **To connect to the master node using the AWS CLI**

 1. Ensure you've allowed inbound SSH traffic\.
-For instructions, see [Before You Connect: Authorize Inbound Traffic](emr-connect-ssh-prereqs.md)\.
+For instructions, see [Before you connect: Authorize inbound traffic](emr-connect-ssh-prereqs.md)\.

 1. To retrieve the cluster identifier, type: